Plutko, 3 relievers allow 1 hit for Indians in 4-1 win

+CLEVELAND (AP) — Adam Plutko’s season debut for Cleveland couldn’t have gone much better.

-CLEVELAND (AP) — Adam Plutko, making his first appearance of the season, allowed one run in six innings— a solo homer by Trey Mancini for Baltimore’s only hit— and the Cleveland Indians defeated the Orioles 4-1 on Saturday.
+Called up from Triple-A Columbus before the game, Plutko allowed one run in six innings — a solo homer by Trey Mancini for Baltimore’s only hit — and the Indians defeated the Orioles 4-1 on Saturday.

+Plutko was optioned to the minors at the end of spring training and didn’t pitch in April because of a strained right forearm.
+He made two starts in Columbus before being rejoining the Indians.

+“It’s always exciting to be out there on a major league mound, whether it’s your first time back in a while or your 12th consecutive game out there,” Plutko said.

-Plutko, called up from Triple-A Columbus before the game, gave up the home run to Mancini with two outs in the fourth.
+Plutko gave up the home run to Mancini with two outs in the fourth.
 The right-hander struck out four, walked two and was pulled after throwing 83 pitches.

+“He knows how to pitch,” Mancini said.
+“I’ve been facing him since we were in college in 2013.
+It was especially impressive, being his first game off the DL.”

+Plutko was 4-5 in 17 appearances with the Indians last season and will be counted on to help Cleveland’s injury-depleted rotation.

 Cleveland used three relievers to finish it.
 Oliver Perez struck out three of the four hitters he faced.
 Adam Cimber retired a batter in the eighth, but a fielding error by third baseman Jose Ramirez and a walk put two runners on.

-Brad Hand struck out Jonathan Villar to end the inning and worked the ninth for his 12th save in 12 chances.
+Brad Hand struck out Jonathan Villar to end the inning and worked a perfect ninth for his 12th save in 12 chances.

 Baltimore managed four baserunners on three walks and Ramirez’s error.